infradom/ha-addon-modbusspy/README.md

 Once the configuration is verified, go back to the main page and start the addon.
 By default, the log level is warning, so it will not be very verbose

-# use
+# Usage
 Any system or integration that talks modbus to a tcp port (502 by default) can now read the captured registers.
 This has been tested with the wills106/homeassistant-solax-modbus integration.

-## supported requests
+## Supported requests
 The addon currently intercepts the calls:
 - read_holding_registers
 - read_input_registers

 The response registers will be published as input or holding registers on the tcp modbus interface.

-# advanced use - static holding register declarations
+# Advanced use - static holding register declarations
 Some applications may need registers that are not being polled by the master system.
 Such registers can be declared in a static way in the configuration page by specifying the static_holding_json config entry: